 Cut out ornament shapes from your felt.

-If you web search ‘ornament clip art’ you will find many different options to use as a template.
+If you search the web for ‘ornament clip art,’ you will find many different options to use as a template.

 Step 5